Richmond Intersection Improvements

 The study identified the Kurrajong Road/Bells Line of road intersections with Grose Vale Road, Yarramundi Lane and Bosworth Street as locations for improvements to help reduce and manage congestion until 2021.

 Following assessment of this feedback, Roads and Maritime proceeded with the project.
-A copy of the Community Consultation Report which summarises the comments, responses and details of the decision has been released.
+A copy of the Community Consultation Report for the proposal which summarises the comments, responses and details of the decision has been released.
+A Community Consultation report for the proposed night work schedule for Stage 2 at the intersection of Bells Line of Road and Grose Vale Road, North Richmond has also been prepared.